WFP-VAM/wfpthemes/README.md

 ## Contributing
 We welcome contributions from the open source community!
 If you're interested in collaborating, please review our [WFP-VAM contribution page](https://github.com/WFP-VAM/.github/blob/main/profile/CONTRIBUTING.md).

+Special thanks to Nicole Wu (@nicolefindstar), William Olander (@olanderb) and William McFall for starting this project.